jakoraptor/send2remote/README.md

 * you will also need another machine to send the files to, i.e. sift workstation: https://digital-forensics.sans.org/community/downloads
 * clone the files to the analyzer directory in the hive, i.e. <code>/opt/Cortex-Analyzers/analyzers</code>
 * cortex needs to be able to connect to the sift box over ssh, so make sure cortex has shared it's public key with sift. https://www.ssh.com/ssh/keygen/
+* make sure the local ssh key you just created is owned/readable by cortex user, i.e. <code>chown -R cortex:cortex cortex</code>
-* configure analyzer in cortex
+* configure analyzer in cortex using gui
-* test analyzer
+* (optional) test analyzer works from within cortex gui